Number of Turnarounds

 1. Willingness to Act Quickly.
 The single biggest factor in a turnaround deal’s success is a willingness to take bold and rapid action.
 Buyers that launched a turnaround in the first year after a deal closed generated 12 percentage points more in TSR than those that waited until later.
 Engaging quickly generates momentum and frees up capital, both of which can spur longer-term initiatives.
 Early action also helps boost investors’ confidence, which is a key factor in turnaround success.
 Successful CEOs treat speed as their friend.

 2. Ambitious Synergy Targets.
 Leaders need to aim high, with ambitious synergy targets factoring in both increased revenue and reduced costs.
 These should be stretch goals that look at the “full potential” of the turnaround: improvements to the acquired company, improvements to the buyer, and synergies from combining the two.
-(See the exhibit.)
 CEOs who set ambitious targets, announced them externally, and reported on progress generated higher TSR in the years following the close of an acquisition.

 3. Sufficient Investment in Transformation.
-Turnaround programs cost money—to close plants, restructure business units, or repair assets that have become obsolete.
+M&A turnaround programs cost money—to close plants, restructure business units, or repair assets that have become obsolete.
 Rather than treating these as expenses and dragging the program out over a long period of time, successful leadership teams treat them as investments (often as restructuring charges), and companies that invested more and moved faster than the average for their industry performed better over time.

 4. A Long-Term Orientation.
 CEOs who are integrating a troubled business need to consider the short term and make tactical and operational moves that will generate the necessary funding.
 But those who can balance this short-term perspective with a long-term strategic orientation show better financial returns over time.
 These leaders do not get so caught up in daily crises that they miss emerging opportunities.
 They invest more in digital and R&D and less in capital improvements, and their long-term orientation allows them to improve their strategic positioning.